 A desk is neatly nestled in the corner of this Grey Roma storage solution from Neville Johnson, making it the perfect choice in a multifunctional space like a living room.

-11. Invest in a stylish desk storage set
+10. Invest in a stylish small storage for your desk top

 If you like working with printed documents, you need proper document storage, period.
 Forget ugly filing cabinets, though; instead, invest in a practical and stylish desk filing solution.